rednafi/rednafi.com/content/go/app_structure.md

 ├── http/                 <-- lumping all the handlers here is fine │   ├── order_handler.go
 │   └── user_handler.go
-├── postgres/             <-- this is fine too, but you can create sub pkg if you need │   ├── order_repo.go
+├── postgres/             <-- this is fine, but you can create sub pkgs too │   ├── order_repo.go
 │   └── user_repo.go
 └── cmd/